contingent recruitment

 • Operational Complexity:

 As your business scales, the complexity of your recruiting activities increases.
 Keeping track of KPIs can become challenging.
 This puts immense pressure on your day-to-day operations.
-Use reporting tools and dashboards to get a bird eye’s view into your key metrics any time you want.
+Use Saas reporting tools and dashboards to get a bird eye’s view into your key metrics any time you want.

 With Recruiterflow, you have access to in-built reporting features that give you insights into your recruiting journey as well as how your team is performing.
 You can also use the recipes to automate repetitive tasks.